Asymptotic Inference for Multi-Stage Stationary Treatment Policy with Variable Selection: Introduction

-This work aims to fill in the above gap through obtaining a valid inference for MSTP with high-dimensional features, assuming data from a sequentially multiple-assignment randomized trial (SMART).
-Our stationary treatment policy is a probability function of a linear combination of all the feature variables, and a tuning parameter is used in this function to approximate a hard decision.
-For inference, we first estimate the average value function using the AIPWE method \citep{bang2005doubly,liu2018augmented}, where the augmentation term is constructed by fitting a working model for the single-stage Q-function.
-We show that any specification of the outcome regression model does not affect the consistency or convergence rate of the resulting estimator due to the construction method of the augmentation term.
-Furthermore, to find a sparse estimator of MSTP, we impose an $L_1$ penalty for the purpose of variable selection.
+This work aims to fill in the above gap by obtaining valid inference for MSTPs with high-dimensional features, assuming data from an MRT.
+Our stationary treatment policy is defined as a probability function of a linear combination of all the feature variables, and a tuning parameter is used in this function to approximate a deterministic decision.
+For inference, we first estimate the value function using the AIPWE \citep{bang2005doubly,liu2018augmented}, with a discussion on different constructions of the augmentation term. \alert{\citet{jiang2016doubly,thomas2016data} first proposed this estimator for off-policy evaluation (OPE) of a fixed target policy. \citet{kallus2020double} proved the semiparametric efficiency of this estimator in non-Markovian decision processes when the ratio between the behavior policy and the target policy is used, and in MDPs when a marginalized density ratio of the current state and action is used.} Furthermore, to find a sparse estimator of MSTP, we impose an $L_1$ penalty for the purpose of variable selection.
 The classical inferential theory fails in this case due to the presence of high-dimensional parameters.
 The asymptotic distribution of the estimated parameter becomes intractable due to the non-ignorable estimation bias and the sparsity effect of the nuisance parameters.
 To validate the inference for the parameter estimators, we adopt the idea of one-step estimation \citep{zhang2014confidence,ning2017general} to remove bias in the regularized estimators.
-The augmentation in our first step shares a similar spirit with debiased machine learning methods in \citet{chernozhukov2018double} to decorrelate the nuisance parameters (Q-functions) with the policy parameters, except that we do not rely on data-splitting to ensure more reliable estimation with limited data.
-The one-step improvement in our second step follows \citep{ning2017general} to further decorrelate the parameter of interest from the remaining high-dimensional parameters in MSTP.
-In other words, our proposed method incorporates two decorrelation procedures for inference.
-The theoretical analysis is more involved since we need to take care of the high-dimensional plug-in estimator of the nuisance parameters.
-In addition, the objective function to be minimized in our problem is not convex, which invalidates some of the arguments in \citet{ning2017general}.
-Theoretically, we show that the final estimators for the policy parameters are asymptotically normal even if (1) the dimension of the feature variables increases exponentially with $\sqrt{n}$; or (2) the models for $Q$-functions are misspecified and their parameters are estimated at a rate arbitrarily slow.